yugabyte/yugabyte-db/docs/content/preview/explore/transactions/isolation-levels.md

 - Dirty read: A transaction reads data written by a concurrent uncommitted transaction.

-- Non-repeatable read: A transaction rereads data it has previously read and finds that data has been modified by another transaction committed after the initial read.
+- Non-repeatable read: A transaction re-reads data it has previously read and finds that data has been modified by another transaction committed after the initial read.

 - Phantom read: A transaction re-executes a query returning a set of rows that satisfy a search condition and finds that the set of rows satisfying the condition has changed due to another recently-committed transaction.